 Yes, but not many models.

 The PS3 Eye, a webcam designed for the Play Station gaming console, it at the top of the list.
 It is cheap and can go up to 150 fps in 320x240.
-The bad news is that it is not produced anymore, it has been superseded by the "Playstation Camera" which is made exclusively for the console, and does not have a USB connection.
-The good news is that you can get a PS3 Eye very cheap on auction sites or on classified ads.
+However, it is no longer in production.
+The good news is that you can get a PS3 Eye very cheap on auction sites (Ebay or Amazon) or on classified ads.

 *We are not affiliated to any camera resellers.